nyaengine/Nya-Engine/README.md

 - **Visual Coding**: Create game logic using an intuitive drag-and-drop interface, no coding skills required.
 - **Lua Scripting**: Full Lua scripting support for those who want to create complex game logic and functionality.
 - **UI System**: Build and customize user interfaces directly within the engine with a fully integrated UI system.
-- **Physics Integration**: Use Box2D for realistic object behavior with gravity, collisions, and physics interactions.
 - **Object Creation & Scene Management**: Easily create, manipulate, and manage game objects and scenes.
 - **Scene Transitions**: Switch between scenes seamlessly, making it easier to manage different parts of your game.
 - **Color Customization**: Adjust object colors using an intuitive built-in RGB color picker.